davidfrantz/force/docs/source/history/vdev.rst

   * Code of Conduct was added.

-  * Contribution guidelines were added
+  * Contribution guidelines were added.

-  * Makefile
+  * Makefile:
     The check for the successful installation has been reworked.
     Thanks to Willi Weber for help on this topic.

-  * commandline usage
+  * commandline usage:
     FORCE is progressing towards a stricter usage of Unix-style commandline calls.
     This has been implemented for all programs, some are still outstanding.
     As an example, ``force -v`` prints the version.
     Please adjust your routines if necessary.
     Some new features were introduced by this, too.
     This also solves this `issue <https://github.com/davidfrantz/force/discussions/84>`_ that some users experienced.

 * **FORCE L1AS**